andy-voz/cyberghostvpn-status-plasmoid/README.md

 # Cyberghost VPN status plasmoid

+> [!WARNING]
+> I don't use plasma for now, so the plasmoid is unmanintained.

 A simple KDE Plasma widget to show the current Cyberghost VPN status.

 It uses a command `cyberghostvpn --status` to check if cyberghost is connected.